GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/java.md

 The Java ingester SDK uses `Table` to denote multiple rows in a table.
 We can add row data items into the `Table` object, which are then written into GreptimeDB.

-On the other hand, there's an alternative approach that allows us to use basic POJO objects for writing.
-Naturally, this requires Greptime's own annotations.
-However, these annotations are straightforward to use, so you needn't be concerned.
+On the other hand, there is an alternative approach that allows us to use basic POJO objects for writing.
+This approach requires the use of Greptime's own annotations, but they are easy to use.

-Following, we will present both methods:

 %}